google/starthinker/tutorials/deploy_enterprise.md

 and maintain the technical recipe scripts.
 The UI deploys on AppEngine with a distributed worker back end on Google Cloud Instances.
 Execute the following to stand up the UI:

-*__REQUIREMENT__: A [gSuite](https://gsuite.google.com/) is required to deploy and manage a UI like StarThinker within Google Cloud.
-This requirement deals specifically with authentication and ensuring that user credentials are stored and accessed securely.
-If you do not have gSuite enabled, please install the [Scientist Deployment](deploy_scientist.md) which runs as a single user without Google Authentication.*

-*__Production Tip__: For teams, deploy this on a micro virtual instance so that multiple members can access and update the UI and workers from the same machine.*

 ## Instructions
 ```
 git clone https://github.com/google/starthinker